-Brand Name: Apriso, Asacol, Asacol HD, Delzicol, Lialda, Pentasa
+Brand Name: Apriso, Asacol HD, Delzicol, Lialda, Pentasa

-What is Asacol HD (mesalamine (oral))?
+What is Asacol HD?

-Mesalamine may also be used for purposes not listed in this medication guide.
+Asacol HD may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to mesalamine or to aspirin or other salicylates (such as Nuprin Backache Caplet, Kaopectate, KneeRelief, Pamprin Cramp Formula, Pepto-Bismol, Tricosal, Trilisate, and others).
+You should not use Asacol HD if you are allergic to Asacol HD, aspirin, sulfasalazine, or salicylates (such as Nuprin Backache Caplet, Kaopectate, KneeRelief, Pamprin Cramp Formula, Pepto-Bismol, Tricosal, Trilisate, and others).

-kidney disease; or
+liver disease; or

-How should I take Asacol HD (mesalamine (oral))?
+How should I take Asacol HD?